PaloAltoNetworks/userid-check/README.md

 ## Considerations:

 ### 1. Endpoint where the tool is installed should have access/reachability to all IP's in the text file and Agents discovered.
+### 2. The tool does make SSL/TLS Calls to the Agents to determine the Certificate Expiration Date.
+### 3. The Terminal Server Agent does not report its current version correctly.
+This is a known issue.
+However, the tool is correctly determining if you are affected by making the SSL/TLS call to the Terminal Server Agent.

 ## Step 1: